citelao/sensible/5-toptobottom.md

 **Pay attention** to the information your browser gives you about security: if you haven't already, see my video "[Understanding HTTPS in your browser](https://youtu.be/RNzw8tVhOpY)" and read [**What is HTTPS?**](/https/).

 Also note that *browsers* are the only applications on your computer that give you security information like this. **Trust your browser more than apps**, since *only your browser* tells you that it's using HTTPS.
-Other apps may browse securely, but it's often hard to check.
+Other apps may communicate securely, but it's often hard to check.

 ## Protect the destination

 Finally, all that's left is **the destination**.

 Unfortunately, this destination is usually outside of your control.
 You can't choose how they store passwords, whether they encrypt their data, or who can access it.
-There's not much you can do to stop them from handing your data out on the street (outside of a lawsuit)!
+There's not even much you can do to stop them from handing your data out on the street (outside of a lawsuit)!

 The safest thing to do is to treat your destination as a "black box."
 You send data in and can't assume *anything* about how it's used.